Who’s doing the work for you?

 In most cases, it’s quite appropriate to use the DNS servers provided by your ISP, but you’re not required to.

 There are two reasons to consider alternative DNS services: speed and security.

 Some public DNS servers are designed to be fast.
-Perhaps more pragmatically, some ISP’s DNS servers aren’t designed to be fast; they’re just in place because the ISP is “supposed” to provide DNS services.
-Switching to a different service can speed up a DNS request’s response time.
-If you find it consistently takes a long time the very first time you visit a web site, or you see phrases like “resolving <domain name>” in your browser’s status bar for a long time, then trying a faster DNS service might be an alternative.
+Perhaps more pragmatically, some ISP’s DNS servers aren’t designed to be fast; they’re just there because the ISP is “supposed” to provide DNS services.
+Switching to a different service can speed up the response time.
+If you find pages consistently take a long time the very first time you visit a website, or you see phrases like “resolving <domain name>” in your browser’s status bar for a long time, then trying a faster DNS service might be indicated.

 Google’s Public DNS is one such service.